Coyote-Byte-Games/Handbook/Notes/Music Theory Necessities.md

 </ul>
 The major chord is one of the most useful — it conveys a simple, happy sound.
 Another widely used chord is minor, which is generally sad, though it matters how you use it, just like major.

 You'll notice that C major (CFG,) when seen as a sequence of numbered piano keys, has the pattern 0, 4, 7.
 This is called integer notation, and this pattern is true for all major chords.
-For example, G major is made of notes G, B, D.
+For example, <br>G major is made of notes G, B, D <br>E major is E, G♯/A♭, and B. <br>
 ![](./resources/keyboard%20diagram.jpg)